ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

-The `true` command always returns the "true" value.
+The `true` built-in always returns the "true" value.
 It means that it returns zero exit status.
 There is the symmetric command called `false`.
 It always returns exit status one that matches the "false" value.

 I> Words "true" and "false" are [**literals**](https://en.wikipedia.org/wiki/Literal_(computer_programming)) in most programming languages.
+They represent the corresponding Boolean values.
 Literals are reserved words for representing fixed values.
-In our case, they represent the "true" and "false" values.

-You can replace the `true` command in the `while` condition with a colon.
-This way, you get the following:
+You can replace the `true` built-in in the `while` condition with a colon.
+Then you will get the following statement:
 {line-numbers: true, format: Bash}
 ```
 while :